benanne/kaggle-galaxies/README.md

 and add the resulting directory to your `PYTHONPATH`.

-**The optional dependencies don't have to be installed to reproduce the winning solution**: the generated data files are already provided, so they don't have to be regenerated (but of course you can if you want to).
+**The optional dependencies listed in the documentation don't have to be installed to reproduce the winning solution**: the generated data files are already provided, so they don't have to be regenerated (but of course you can if you want to).
 If you want to install them, please refer to their respective documentation.

 ### Download the code